fabfoundation/mods/README.md

 ## FAQ

-1. **Why do we use ::ffff: before 127.0.0.1?** Due to a difference between IPV4 and IPV6 addresses, web socket might give a connection refused error if you use 127.0.0.1 instead of ::ffff:127.0.0.1
+1. **Why do we add the ::ffff:prefix before 127.0.0.1?** Due to a difference between IPV4 and IPV6 addresses, web socket might give a connection refused error if you use 127.0.0.1 instead of ::ffff:127.0.0.1